MohamedRadwan-DevOps/devops-step-by-step/source/advanced-introduction-to-devops/devops-lessons-outcomes.md

 Also, understand the concept of packaging and its process, why it is important, why we do it, what is the concept of package management, and what is the NuGet package management and explore it well.

 Also, apply and implement the following demos/exercises.
-- Package and deploy API app to IIS.
+- Package and deploy API app to IIS (Internet Information Service).
 - Package the class library and publish it to the NuGet package
 - Replace the class library in the API with the NuGet package library.